videojs/video.js/docs/guides/react.md

 # Video.js and ReactJS integration

-Here's a basic ReactJS player implementation.
+Here are a couple ReactJS player implementations.

 ## React Functional Component and useEffect Example